-If you have requested reconsideration then another SSA officer ill be handling your appeal.
+If you have requested reconsideration then another SSA officer will be handling your appeal.
 If you apply for an Administrative Law Judge hearing then the Administrative Law Judge is responsible for considering your case and making a decision.

 If you apply for the Appeals Council then the Appeals Council can assign someone directly or send your case back to the SSA for further consideration.

-If you file for a lawsuit against the SSA then a Judge will be the person responsible for considering your case.
+If you file a lawsuit against the SSA then a Judge will be the person responsible for considering your case.